JAForbes/ld46/thoughts.md

 So I added some small change to my gestures service, basically buffering events and calling the visitor in a batch every frame.
 And suddenly everything worked.

 Problem is there's only 3 or 4 hours left of the jam.
 But wow did I learn a lot.

+#### 2020-04-20    07:56 AM

+Spent some time getting the splash screen to only rotate on mobile, and making the start button always appear in view even if the mobile nav is taking up a lot of headroom when in landscape.